1st World Scout Jamboree: Olympia and camping

 However, around 5,000 of the Scouts were encamped at the Old Deer Park in nearby Richmond.
 The Scouts rotated in and out of Olympia to give them all the opportunity to participate in the events there.
 The Thames flooded the campsite one night and Scouts had to be evacuated.

 Olympia hosted numerous exhibitions, pageants and contests (including tug-of-war) during the Jamboree event.
 Olympia and Old Deer Park events were open to the public.
 Attendances were such that entrance was restricted to restrict incidents of crushing.

 Oswald Stoll produced a show at the Alhambra Theatre of Variety for visiting scouts.

-Chief Scout of the World

-In order to honour Baden-Powell's role as the founder of Scouting, it was suggested by James E. West, the Chief Scout Executive of the Boy Scouts of America that he be awarded the title of Great Indian Chief.

-However, during the initiation ceremony, one of the young Scouts shouted out "Long live the Chief Scout of the World", and so it became Baden-Powell's official title within Scouting until his dying day.

-No other Scouter has held the title since Baden-Powell.

 Opening show

 The event was formally opened by the King's uncle (Prince Arthur Duke of Connaught and Strathearn), and daughter (Mary, Princess Royal and Countess of Harewood.

 The King, George V, unable to attend the event, sent a message of welcome to the visiting contingents in a message to Baden Powell.